-react-router vs react-router-dom vs @xyflow/react vs @reach/router
+react-router vs @xyflow/react vs @reach/router vs react-router-dom

-React Routing Libraries Comparison
+React Routing Libraries

-react-routerreact-router-dom@xyflow/react@reach/routerSimilar Packages:
+react-router@xyflow/react@reach/routerreact-router-domSimilar Packages:

-What's React Routing Libraries?
+React Routing Libraries

 Routing libraries in React are essential for managing navigation and rendering components based on the URL.
 They allow developers to create single-page applications (SPAs) that can dynamically change views without reloading the entire page.
 These libraries provide tools for defining routes, handling navigation events, and managing the browser history, making it easier to create a seamless user experience.
 Each library has its own design philosophy and feature set, catering to different use cases and developer preferences.

-Package Weekly Downloads Trend
+Npm Package Weekly Downloads Trend

 Github Stars Ranking